Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 Incorporating techniques like [web tunneling](https://blog.torproject.org/introducing-webtunnel-evading-censorship-by-hiding-in-plain-sight/), which disguises traffic as an HTTPS connection, can enhance this approach.
 Web tunneling wraps the payload in a WebSocket-like HTTPS connection, making it appear as ordinary HTTPS traffic to network observers and giving the impression of standard web browsing.
 However, using these shape-shifting strategies can force even more resource-intensive follow-up scanning (the censor must now determine if the server is "correct" or not).

-[V2Ray](https://www.v2ray.com/en/) s a tool designed for obfuscating internet traffic, featuring multiple built-in protocols, including [Shadowsocks](https://www.shadowsocks.org/), it offers different methods of camouflage to make the traffic appear as regular, non-censored communication.
+[V2Ray](https://www.v2ray.com/en/) is a tool designed for obfuscating internet traffic, featuring multiple built-in protocols, including [Shadowsocks](https://www.shadowsocks.org/), it offers different methods of camouflage to make the traffic appear as regular, non-censored communication.

 ### Hiding in the crowd